ipspace/blog/content/posts/2021/01/beware-xml-json-information-loss.md

 ### Getting Your Hands Dirty

 Want to reproduce what I described?
-You'll find the sources in my [netsim-examples](https://github.com/ipspace/netsim-examples/tree/master/Ansible/XML) repository (and might find it useful to use my [netsim-tools](https://github.com/ipspace/netsim-tools) to generate Vagrantfile and Ansible inventory and configuration files).
+You'll find the sources in my [netlab-examples](https://github.com/ipspace/netlab-examples/tree/master/Ansible/XML) repository (and might find it useful to use [netlab](https://github.com/ipspace/netlab) to generate Vagrantfile and Ansible inventory and configuration files).